DMNerd/tuning-visualizer/README.md

-# Tuning Visualizer aka TunningViz
+# Tuning Visualizer aka TuningViz

 An interactive fretboard visualizer for exploring scales, tunings, and microtonal systems.
-Built with React
+Built with React.

 Why?
-Because my friend is a big [King Gizzard & the Lizard Wizard](https://kinggizzardandthelizardwizard.com/) fan and finding any resources on microtonal music is a pain...
+Because my friend is a big [King Gizzard & the Lizard Wizard](https://kinggizzardandthelizardwizard.com/) fan, and finding any resources on microtonal music is can be painful

-Images of guitar scales are inconsistent or paid and finding ones you like is a equaly as painfull
+Images of guitar scales are inconsistent or paywalled, and finding ones you like is equally painful

-This app will be free and open source forever and is completely self hostable
+This app will be free and open source forever and is completely self-hostable

 ---